bsplku/KHBM2019_SummerSchool/Task_Classification/README.md

       - The optimal sparsity set is found using validation set.

     2-9.
 Save parameters and summary as text file
-      - Saving the hyperparameters and summary in text file.
+      - Saving the hyperparameters and summary in a text file.